 In the first case, the storage is fully under administrator's control and can be accessed not only from containers, but directly by other processes as well.
-This can be beneficial for downloading CDRs from ABC SBC, for backups generated from host or for mounting a specific partition if huge data volumes may be expected (ABC Monitor).
+This can be beneficial for downloading CDRs from ABC SBC, for backups generated from host or for mounting a specific partition.